A book review of ‘The Midnight Library’ by Matt Haig.

-A young woman on the verge of making a terrible choice.
-She’s lost her job, her best friend, her brother.
-Her relationships are chaos and her beloved cat is dead.
-And above all, she is just deeply, seemingly irretrievably, sad.
-Nora cannot imagine a day that would be better for having her in it.
-Living has become burden.
+Nora, a young woman on the verge of making a terrible choice.
+A young woman who has just lost everything ,her job, her best friend, her brother.
+Her relationships exist in a permanent state of chaos, littered with remorse and her beloved cat has just died.
+Above all else, she is just deeply, seemingly irretrievably, sad.
+Nora simply cannot imagine a day that would be better for having her in it.
+For Nora, living has become a burden.

 And then Nora wakes up.